aaronparker/aaronparker.github.io/_drafts/microsoft-365-apps-packager.md

 For small environments, creating a custom package could be a one off action, thus the package can be created manually; however, for larger environments you could create multiple packages, and could have a team of engineers creating packages.
 This could be in house engineers, or consultant or managed services engineers working across multiple customer environments.
 In these environments, it's important to ensure consistency across multiple packages - without packages built to a common standard, your devices could experience inconsistent deployments and you'll spend more time troubleshooting issues.

-How do we ensure standardisation and provide a simple method for teams creating Microsoft 365 Apps packages? _With automation, of course_.
+How do we ensure standardisation and a simple method for creating Microsoft 365 Apps packages? _With automation, of course_.
 {:.note title="Consider this"}

 ## Anatomy of a Microsoft 365 Apps Win32 Package